Oaxaca en la historia y en el mito: Manuel Sabino Crespo (1778-1814)

 During the war, a civil war, there were plenty of heated discussions and Crespo participated in them, especially in the Cathedral of Antequera.
 In 1813 Crespo argued that the insurgents should be allowed to receive the Catholic sacraments.
 It appears that Crespo did not fight in battles as a soldier, although he was wounded in 1814 in a loyalist attack in which 200 insurgents died.

 When he was captured in 1814, the Bishop of Antequera, Antonio Bergosa y Jordán, recommended that Sabino Crespo be beheaded.
-Instead he was executed by firing squad on October 14, 1814.
+Instead he was executed by firing squad on 14 October 1814.

 General Manuel Mier y Terán (1789-1832)

-Arturo García Bustos does not illustrate executions on the mural or other forms of death but in the image below, he shows a suicide, the result of General Manuel Mier y Terán, who helped lead the assault on Oaxaca, “falling on his sword” after his troops were defeated in another military exercise in 1832.
-The sword appears in the image as does the skull on the extreme left.
+As explained above, a large percentage of the insurgent heros were executed.
+Arturo García Bustos does not illustrate executions on the mural or other forms of death but in the image below, he shows a suicide, the result of General Manuel Mier y Terán, who helped lead the assault on Oaxaca, "falling on his sword" after his troops were defeated in another military exercise in 1832.
+The sword appears at the bottom of te image as does a skull on the extreme left.
 The skull represents Mictlāntēcutli, the god of death, for the Aztecs and called Kedo by the Zapotecs.